Full day wedding films of your special day from £700.

-Sound is captured using a Rhode directional microphone and if necessary a Sennheiser wireless microphone system with a small discreet lapel microphone attached to the groom's jacket.
+Sound is captured using a Deity directional microphone and if necessary a Rode wireless microphone system with a small discreet lapel microphone attached to the groom's jacket.
 This will also pick up the bride's vows - she doesn't need to carry a separate microphone.

 Editing is done in Final Cut Pro X on an MAC and archived to an external hard drive.

-I am no longer offering DVDS or Blurays as standard.
+I am no longer offering DVDS or Blurays.

 A 'highlights' short version of the film can also be loaded to Vimeo where you can share the link with your friends and family.
 This is typically of about half an hour in length and will generally miss out speeches and greeting lines in order to achieve a shorter version.